 What is Work-Life balance?

 Being at work isn’t the same as it used to be for those who don’t work anymore, your grandparents.
-Ask them, and they’ll tell you how it used to be, how was their work-life balance?
+Ask them, and they’ll tell you how it used to be, how was their work-life balance.
 Work wasn’t as stressful as it’s now.
 It was less intense, both in terms of time and pressure.

-The need for complexity comes along with the growth in civilization, which went to a massive rise in demand and, ultimately, a stiffer competition.
+The need for complexity comes along with the growth in civilization, which went to a massive rise in demand and, ultimately, stiffer competition.
 And as luxuries turn into comforts and comforts into necessities, people have to work harder to live up to the standards.

-Moreover, the quality of living has risen drastically, the cost of living has to cope up with the quality raising itself to a level it becomes difficult for most of the population unless they exhaust themselves.
+Moreover, the quality of living has risen drastically, and the cost of living has to cope with the quality raising itself to a level it becomes difficult for most of the population unless they exhaust themselves.

 Now may it be the necessities, food, and clothes, they are too not an exception.
 Simplicity isn’t on the menu anymore, at least for most of the world.
 Restaurant culture and fashion have revolutionized how things used to be before a century from now.

 The point of discussion for us is that this has led to an exhausted man coming back home, tired and drained—the man who hardly has any free time.
-Someone who is left with very little energy sometimes overwhelmed with negative emotions that he couldn’t steam out in the workplace.
+Someone who is left with very little energy is sometimes overwhelmed with negative emotions that he couldn’t steam out in the workplace.

-All that he needs the most when he comes home is rest, and sleep, and not to forget the necessity to let the emotions out sometimes, which could be disastrous for the whole family.
+All that he needs the most when he comes home is rest, and sleep, and not to forget the necessity to let his emotions out sometimes, which could be disastrous for the whole family.

-We need to understand that our lives have people around us who are very much linked with us, who are deeply connected with us, who are inseparable.
-We have a family which inarguably comes first, friends who also are a crucial part of our personal lives and the people we work with, including the boss.
+We need to understand that our lives have people around us who are very much linked with us, who are deeply connected with us, and who are inseparable.
+We have a family which inarguably comes first, friends who also are a crucial part of our personal lives, and the people we work with, including the boss.

 Now all these people have us also as part of their lives, and we have our needs, desires, sentiments, and emotions connected.
 We’re connected with different chains, where one ring could disturb the whole ecology of that system.